Kleogis/gnmtp/README.md

 # Generate Novel Molecules With Target Properties Using Conditional Generative Models
-Code for the paper Generate Novel Molecules With Target Properties Using Conditional Generative Models.
+Code for the paper `Generate Novel Molecules With Target Properties Using Conditional Generative Models`.

 Link to [Paper](https://abhinavsagar.github.io/files/gnmtp.pdf).